CVRL/Forensic-Iris-Image-Synthesis/README.md

   - Code: stylegan2-ada-pytorch-code/generate.py
   - *Note: If you want to adjust the noise intensity while generating synthesis images, you can change it by modifying line number 122.*

-## Installation
+## Create Environment
-Install dependencies using Conda:
+Set up Python environment using Conda:

 ``
 conda env create -f environment.yml